What supplements I use and why

 supplementsflat lay

 You don’t have to be a vegan for wanting to add some supplements to compliment your diet.
-It should always be based on your needs and lifestyle but never replace a whole some diet.
+It should always be based on your needs and lifestyle but never replace a whole diet.
 (If you are unsure book an appointment with your GP).

 Based on what time of the year it is, I eat quite a few supplements.
 This is a list of the supplement I use, why and when.
-Not all the benefits of each vitamin or mineral is specified, I’ve added specifically why I eat these.
+Not all the benefits of each vitamin or mineral are specified, I’ve added specifically why I eat these.

-Magnesium – magnesium is also known as the calm-mineral as some people who suffer from magnesium deficiency can experience increased anxiety.
+Magnesium – Magnesium is also known as the calm mineral as some people who suffer from magnesium deficiency can experience increased anxiety.
 I take this since I try to exercise in some capacity every day, as it helps your body and muscles during the recovery process.

 B12 – is important for your brain, red blood cells and nerves.
 When you stress or experience stress, this is a vitamin that your body might burn through.

-A – I take this for it’s skin and immune system boosting properties.
+A – I take this for its skin and immune system-boosting properties.

-Probiotics – vital in keeping a healthy gut, which helps with regularity, less bloating and an improved immune system.
+Probiotics – are vital in keeping a healthy gut, which helps with regularity, less bloating and an improved immune system.

-Psylliumhusks – when I’m bloated, I use this to aid me back into shape.
+Psyllium husks – when I’m bloated, I use this to aid me back into shape.

 5HTP -5-Hydroxytryptophan/oxitriptan helps the body create serotonin, and a supplement I take during the darker months in Sweden, as well as if I’m in a more stressful phase of my life or work.